pingcap/docs/tidb-cloud/recovery-group-overview.md

 ---
 title: Recovery Group Overview (Beta)
-summary: Learn how to protect your databases against disasters by using TiDB Cloud Recovery Groups.
+summary: Learn how to protect your databases against disasters by using TiDB Cloud recovery groups.
 ---

 # Recovery Group Overview (Beta)

-TiDB Cloud Recovery Groups allow you to replicate your databases between TiDB Cloud Dedicated clusters for protection against regional disasters.
-Recovery Groups allow you to orchestrate the failover of databases from one cluster to another.
+A TiDB Cloud recovery group allows you to replicate your databases between TiDB Cloud Dedicated clusters for protection against regional disasters.
+You can orchestrate the failover of databases from one cluster to another.
 After failover to the secondary cluster, if the original cluster becomes available again, you can re-establish replication in the reverse direction to reprotect the databases.

 ## Architecture

-A Recovery Group consists of a set of replicated databases that can be failed over together between two TiDB Dedicated Clusters.
-Each Recovery Group is assigned a primary cluster, databases on this primary cluster are associated with the group and are then replicated to the secondary cluster.
+A recovery group consists of a set of replicated databases that can be failed over together between two TiDB Dedicated clusters.
+Each recovery group is assigned a primary cluster, databases on this primary cluster are associated with the group and are then replicated to the secondary cluster.

 ![Recovery Group](/media/tidb-cloud/recovery-group/recovery-group-overview.png)